- Many Windows 10 users complained that they encounter the error Activation context generation failed when trying to run a program.

-At times, this error message is only logged in Event Viewer, but does not, in any way, disrupts the smooth-running of the affected program.
-At other times, however, the application experiences periodic or frequent crashes, in which case, it becomes a serious issue.
+Mostly, this error message is only logged in the Event Viewer, but does not, in any way, disrupts the smooth-running of the affected program.

-How can I fix Activation context generation failed error?
+How do I fix the Activation context generation failed error?

 - Log on to your PC as an admin.

-- Click on System Configuration from the list of options (search results).
+- Click on System Configuration from the list of options, and select Run as administrator.

-- Click on the Startup tab (right next to ‘Services’).
-Click on the Open Task Manager link.
+- Click on the Startup tab (right next to Services), then click on the Open Task Manager link.